inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

 I made the code simple, but this really is most of what you need to do to make Ray Tune work with your pytorch-lightning model.
 Ray Tune stores its logs under `~/ray_results`.
 If you run a tensorboard on this directory (i.e. `tensorboard --log_dir ~/ray_results`), you can look at the same hyperparameter page we saw earlier.
 Except this time, it is done algorithmically and you do not need to do anything related to hyperparameters on the torch lightining side (i.e. no need for save_hyperparameters anymore).

 To load the best model, you need to first restore the tuner by giving it the path to the experiment (it would be `~/ray_results/tune_asha` if you followed the above example) and the type of trainer.
-Then you can get the best results from it, which you can pass to the `load_from_checkpoint` funciton of `pl.LightningModule`.
+Then you can get the best results from it, which you can pass to the `load_from_checkpoint` function of `pl.LightningModule`.
 I think there must be a nicer way to do this in a Ray-native way, but I wasn't able to find it and this was what I got working.
 If there is a better way to do it without me digging into the result config, please leave it in the comments!

 ```python